kkchau/MED263/README.md

 Then, launch a web browser and navigate to localhost:8787

 ---
-This Docker images runs based on rocker/verse and provides the necessary packages, data files, and R Markdown file Recommended Docker settings include:
+This Docker image runs based on rocker/verse and provides the necessary packages, data files, and R Markdown file Recommended Docker settings include:
 * CPUs: 2
 * Memory: 4096 MB